 Earth Day is one of my favourite days of the year.
 There aren’t any gifts required, there aren’t any big fancy meals, there are no mythical characters – the day is all about celebrating our beautiful planet.
-Over the years I have involved my daughters in many Earth Day scavenger hunts, Earth Day picnics and hikes.
-To me the best part of Earth Day is getting outside and enjoying nature.
+Over the years I have involved my daughters in many Earth Day scavenger hunts, Earth Day picnics and all kinds of fun Earth Day activities.
+To me, the best part of Earth Day is getting outside and enjoying nature.

 Reuse – My girls have reached the age where they are no longer playing with piles of toys.
 We have downsized our toy collection substantially.
 What we haven’t downsized is our collection of books…yikes we have a lot of books.
 This year we pledge to find homes for our beloved children’s books.
 Some we will keep, but most we will donate.
 I have been planning on donating to the Children’s Book Bank, here in Toronto for years.
 Well, this is the year we make a BIG donation.
 It will be hard to let go of some of our books, but knowing that they are going to good use will help ease the separation pains.
+What could you reuse?